 The articles on best places to live abound this time of year.
-While it can be useful to read the various lists that offer everything from Palo Alto, California to Durham, North Carolina, perhaps more helpful are the questions you ask yourself (money, interests, lifestyle preferences) – and that you ask others.
+While it can be useful to read the various lists that offer everything from Palo Alto, California to Durham, North Carolina, perhaps more helpful are the questions you ask yourself – about money, interests, lifestyle preferences – and that you ask others.

 What follows is a cross-section of sources and considerations as you examine your motivations for moving, your priorities, and your constraints.
 In my experience, discussion that takes place with those who’ve been where you are – considering a move, or possibly living in the location you’re pondering – can be enlightening.

 Having previously addressed these related topics of relocation, reinvention, and starting over on a whim or of necessity, I realize it’s been awhile since I updated Best Places to Live if You’re Over 50 written in 2012, and its predecessor, Starting Out or Starting Over, which dates to 2010.

 Culling from a variety of sources currently available, here goes!

 Whatever your age or stage, if you’re purely considering American cities and small towns based on “livability” – a variety of factors that combine to provide a good “quality of life,” according to Livability.com, Palo Alto, California tops the list.
 Home of Stanford University, this lovely area boasts plenty of advantages in terms of weather, atmosphere, and the all important “location location location.”

 Livability.com also lists Boulder, CO, Berkeley, CA, Durham, NC, and Madison, WI in its Top 5 on its Top 100 list.